uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

 A node can also be removed from the cluster:

-- temporarily (cordoned off): using `kubectl` from the Management Node via Salt.
+- temporarily (drained and cordoned off): [using `kubectl`](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/#use-kubectl-drain-to-remove-a-node-from-service) from the Management Node via Salt.
-- permanently: by invoking `skuba node remove <nodename>` via Salt
+- permanently: by invoking `skuba node remove <nodename>` via Salt.
+NOTE: this removal is permanent and the cluster cannot join any cluster in the future (a complete reinstallation is required to so).

 Example state: